Course Information and FAQ - HIPAA

 If you have more specific questions, you can find out more on the U.S. Department of Health & Human Services website here.

 Is your training compliant for my state?
 Yes.
-HIPAA is a federal mandate, and so is the same for nearly all states, and our courses are designed and reviewed by HR experts and attorneys to assure compliance.
-Exception: Florida and Texas have their own versions, since these states have added their own stipulations on top of HIPAA's mandates.
+HIPAA is a federal mandate, and so is the same for nearly all states.
+Our courses are designed and reviewed by HR experts and attorneys to ensure compliance.
+Exception: Florida and Texas have their own versions, since these states have added stipulations exceeding HIPAA's mandates.

 How often does my staff need to take this training?
 While HIPAA doesn't specify a training frequency, it requires employees to renew their training “periodically.”
 Most organizations consider it best practice to renew this training annually since there may be updates that need to be covered, and also to keep HIPAA fresh in the mind of employees.